miguelcoxcaballero/TypeTest/README.md

 ## Files

-- **index.html**
+- **TypeTest.html**
   Contains the complete code for the application, including HTML structure, CSS styling, and JavaScript logic.
+- **character.png**
+  Image used to illustrate Character Mode.
+- **words.png**
+  Image used to illustrate Write Mode.
+- **README.md**
+  This file, containing project details and usage instructions.

 ## Usage

-Simply open the `index.html` file in any modern browser.
+Simply open the `TypeTest.html` file in any modern browser.
 No additional setup or dependencies are required.

 ---